homedownloadonline help

 Step 4: Viewing The Final Mix Of Setup Info Components

 It is not uncommon to mix components from several backups into a new backup.
-The example below shows audio outputs from a backup called "Mono FOH", trigger banks from a backup called "MyTrigSetup", percussion groups from a backup called "EXOTICS II", and user patterns from yet another backup called "Giggin' Kits."
+The example below shows audio outputs from a backup called "Mono FOH", trigger banks from a backup called "MyTrigSetup", percussion groups from a backup called "EXOTICS II", and user patterns from yet another backup called "TD-12 Kits."

 VDrumLib.com © 2006 | all rights reserved. | all trademarks are property of their respective owners.